 • Free Museum admission for up to two adults is available by checking out a Community Counts Passport at participating public libraries in Nashville-Davidson County, Robertson County, and Sumner County.

-• Youth ages 18 and under are free.
+• Youth ages 18 and under visit free.
 Up to two accompanying adults receive 25% off admission.

 • Youth ages 15 and under must be accompanied by an adult or chaperone who is age 16 or older.